pmiguelpinto90/ShiftDisplay/README.md

   * ShiftDisplay display([latchPin, clockPin, dataPin, ]displayType, displaySize, swappedShiftRegisters[, indexes])
   * ShiftDisplay display([latchPin, clockPin, dataPin, ]displayType, sectionSizes, swappedShiftRegisters[, indexes])

-  Create a ShiftDisplay object, initialize the library using the interface pins and display properties.
+  Create a ShiftDisplay object, initialize the library using the interface pins, display properties and configurations.
   A display can be set as a whole, or divided by sections.
 Sections can be a logical separation (for example hours and minutes on a 4 digit clock display), or a physical separation (for example timer and score on a scoreboard with multiple displays).

   `display`: newly created ShiftDisplay type object.